* Charges Buhari to create platform for national dialogue

-Former President of the Senate, Anyim Pius Anyim, yesterday tasked President Muhammadu Buhari to de-emphasise the deployment of troops and request for international military assistance in the fight against insurgency, banditry, terrorism and agitations for self-determination in the country.
+Former President of the Senate, Anyim Pius Anyim, on Monday tasked President Muhammadu Buhari to de-emphasise the deployment of troops and request for international military assistance in the fight against insurgency, banditry, terrorism and agitations for self determination in the country.

-In an open letter dated May 3, 2021 and addressed to the President, Anyim described the worsening state of insecurity across Nigeria as unfortunate, but said the situation could have been avoided if the Buhari administration had given listening ears to the complaints and peaceful protests from different parts of Nigeria before these agitations turned violent.
+In a open letter, dated May 3, 2021 and addressed to the President, Anyim described the worsening state of insecurity across Nigeria as unfortunate but said the situation could have been avoided if the Buhari administration had given listening ears to the complaints and peaceful protests from different parts of Nigeria before these agitations turned violent.

-“To worsen matters, Boko Haram has acquired a new impetus that they now overrun the military and have even expanded their base to Niger State.
+“To worsen matters, Boko Haram, has acquired new impetus that they now overrun the military and have even expanded their base to Niger State.
 IPOB has become a regional challenge.